GUIDELINES FOR WRITERS

 As a writers’ theater who believes there are as many distinctive styles and voices as there are playwrights, we remain open to as wide a range of plays -- and approaches to playwriting -- as possible.
 We are looking for idiosyncratic, accomplished, original theatrical voices.

 Ultimately, of course tastes are always subjective, but here are some guidelines that may help determine whether a play is right for us: As a rule, we do not produce adaptations (musicals excepted), translations, children’s theater, screenplays, musicals without original scores, one-acts (or collections of one-acts, thematically linked or not).
 We tend not to produce plays of a chiefly biographical or historical nature or plays that are primarily topical “issue” plays.
 Playwrights Horizons does not produce plays that have already received New York City productions.
-We are not a theater that prides itself on being grounded in naturalism, realism or “method” acting.
 We respond primarily to plays with a sure command of language and a clear dramatic action that truly use the resources of the theater.

 If you wish to submit a play, please include a complete manuscript, bio, resume, and any other print supporting materials (e.g. reviews) that might help pique our interest in you and your work.
 If you would like your script returned, you may also include a SASE.